United Kingdom : Safety by City

 TRANSPORT & TAXIS RISK : LOW

 Transportation in Brighton is very reliable and safe.
 However, be careful when taking a ride on the bus or a train, since they are frequented by pickpockets and thieves that might try to snatch your personal belongings.

 PICKPOCKETS RISK : MEDIUM

 Brighton being somewhat of a tourist destination in England, the chances of encountering a pickpocket are existant, especially junkies tend to do this.
-Be wary at subways and train stations, and keep your valuables tightly by your side in order to prevent someone snatching them.
+Be wary at subways and train stations, and keep your valuables tightly by your side to prevent someone snatching them.

 NATURAL DISASTERS RISK : LOW